Finding coherent node groups in directed graphs: Related work

 \section{Related work}

-Clustering is a staple method in supervised learning with $k$-means problem (see~\citep{DudaHartStork01}, for example) being the most common optimization problem.
+Clustering is a staple method in supervised learning with $k$-means problem (see~\citep{duda2000pattern}, for example) being the most common optimization problem.
 The \np-hardness of clustering, even in the plane~\citep{mahajan2012planar}, makes our problem immediately \np-hard when we set $\lambda_f = \lambda_b = 0$ and $H$ to be $L_2$ loss.

-The closest framework to our problem setting is pairwise constrained clustering (POC), where selected pairs of data points must be in the same cluster or must belong to different clusters~\citep{davidson2005clustering,wagstaff2001constrained}.
-Other constraints such as balancing constraints or minimum-size constraints have also been studied; we refer the reader to~\citep{basu2008constrained} for more details.
-The key technical difference is that in POC the constraints have no direction.
+\textbf{Constrained clustering}.
+A framework similar to our problem setting is pairwise constrained clustering (PCC), where selected pairs of data points must be in the same cluster or must belong to different clusters~\citep{davidson2005clustering,wagstaff2001constrained}.
+Other constraints, such as balancing constraints or minimum-size constraints, have also been studied; we refer the reader to~\citep{basu2008constrained} for more details.
+The key technical difference is that in PCC, the constraints have no direction.
 Consequently, the order of the resulting clusters does not matter.
 However, in our case, if $\lambda_f \neq \lambda_b$ the order of groups matters, especially if we set $\lambda_b = \infty$ and $\lambda_f = 0$.

+\textbf{Network clustering}.
 We can also view our problem as a directed network clustering problem.
 Undirected graph clustering has been well-studied.
 Popular methods include minimizing modularity~\citep{newman2004finding} as well as stochastic blockmodelling~\citep{abbe2017community}, spectral clustering~\citep{von2007tutorial}, or closely related normalized cuts~\citep{meilua2007clustering}.
 We refer the reader to~\citep{fortunato2010community,schaeffer2007graph} for surveys on undirected graph clustering.

-The clustering of directed graphs poses additional challenges, as measures need to be adapted. \citet{leicht2008community} proposed a modularity measure for directed graphs. \citet{chung2005laplacians} proposed a Laplacian matrix for directed graphs allowing the use of spectral clustering.
+The clustering of directed graphs poses additional challenges, as measures need to be adapted. \citet{leicht2008community} proposed a modularity measure for directed graphs. \citet{chung2005laplacians} proposed a Laplacian matrix for directed graphs, allowing the use of spectral clustering.
 Moreover, a random-walk approach was proposed by~\citet{rosvall2008maps}.
 We refer the reader to~\citep{malliaros2013clustering} for a survey on the clustering of directed graphs.
 The main difference between graph clustering and our problem is that graph clustering methods focus on optimizing measures based solely on edges.
-In contrast, we use additional information, for example, $L_2$ error over the features while also minimizing the number of cross edges.
+In contrast, we use additional features with $L_2$ loss while also minimizing the number of cross edges.